 Pennsylvania waterways are full of commercial and recreational activity and our waterways are an important contributor to Pennsylvania’s economy.
 The downside to having such busy waterways is that sometimes offshore accidents and injuries happen.
 Whether injured while working or playing on the water, it is important to have a boating and maritime accident attorney who understands the rules of the water when it comes to offshore accidents, injuries, and liability.
-Boat and maritime accident attorneys understand federal and state laws as they apply to water accidents and they are experienced in representing injury victims seeking compensation for their resulting injuries and damages.
+Boat and maritime accident lawyers understand federal and state laws as they apply to water accidents and they are experienced in representing injury victims seeking compensation for their resulting injuries and damages.

 Responsible parties in boating accidents

 Parties that are commonly liable in waterway accidents include the following:

 - Employers and workers’ compensation insurance are usually responsible for offshore injuries sustained by workers.
 Accidents that occur while working on the water are often subject to federal maritime laws such as the Jones Act or the Longshore and Harbor Workers’ Compensation Act.
 Federal laws governing these injuries and accidents can be complicated and only attorneys who are knowledgeable in maritime law should handle these cases.

 - Manufacturers and sellers of defective vessels may be responsible for injuries caused by those defects.

 - Negligent boat operators and owners that cause accidents and injuries may be liable.
 Negligent behaviors include drinking alcohol, speeding, failing to follow the rules of the water, failing to have a lookout when necessary, poor boat maintenance, and failing to have the appropriate water flotation and rescue devices on board.